corelan/pyencfsgui/README.md

   Download the latest dmg installer image from https://osxfuse.github.io/ and run the installer.

-  If you're running Catalina (or any OSX version that doesn't have a working OSXFuse installer yet), you'll have to install osxfuse using brew:
+  If you're running Catalina (or any newer macOS version that doesn't have a working OSXFuse installer yet), you'll have to install osxfuse using brew:

   ```
   brew tap homebrew/cask
   brew cask install osxfuse
   ```

+Next,

-  Make sure to enable the kernel extension in System Preferences → Security & Privacy → General  if/as requested Reboot for osxfuse to work correctly.
+- Make sure to enable the kernel extension in System Preferences → Security & Privacy → General  if/as requested
+- Reboot for osxfuse to work correctly.

 #### 3. Install encfs